hantosarkar/GadgetShop/README.md

 # This Gadget shop

 ## Description
-This project is a web application built with React that helps you track your tasks efficiently.

-## Users :
-admin email : abdusshobhan.4444@gmail.com , pass : Aaaaaaaa@1
-buyer email : sss@gmail.com , pass: Aaaaaaaa@1
-seller email : abdusshobhan.4444@gmail.com , pass : sell@gmail.com
+Gadget Shop is a modern, responsive web application designed to showcase and sell various electronic gadgets online.
+The app features a user-friendly interface for browsing products, adding them to the shopping cart, and securely completing purchases.

-Frontend uses :
+## Frontend uses :
 .................
 1.firebase
 2.tailween css
 3.daisly ui

-backend  uses :
+## backend  uses :
 .................
 1.Express
 2.JWT token

-Database uses :
+## Database uses :
 .................
 1.MongoDB